 If you’re like most business leaders in the Asheville and Hendersonville metro areas, remote meetings and video calls are practically a way of life now.
 When the pandemic first pushed us all onto Zoom, it was a mad scramble just to get online and on video.
 Worrying about the quality of your video presentation was an afterthought for most of us.

 But that was almost two and a half years ago.
-Today, it’s different.
+Today, it’s different, Microsoft Teams Keeps Getting Better and Google Meets also helps to enhance your video calls, but is it enough?.

 Whether you’re meeting with clients, leading a team meeting, or speaking to your entire workforce, the quality of your video presentation matters.